yenpraja610/json-study/study.md

 As it makes sense to you please write the following in JSON format:

 -   Jason has many things...
 -   A Cat named Mr.Kitty
 -   Two roomates named Dave and Miller
 -   A Love of the Red Sox, Patriots and Bruins
 -   Has lived in two places recently: 123 Fake street, and 2 Muchinfo Road

 ```json
 <!-- your answer here -->
 ```

-...I forgot, my roomate Dave has two goldfish, one named Bob (he's red) and the other named Mr.MagicNibbles (yellow) and bites a bit.
+I forgot, my roomate Dave has two goldfish, one named Bob (he's red) and the other named Mr.MagicNibbles (yellow) and bites a bit.
 Please copy the JSON you already wrote and include the information about Dave's fish.